TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 When you start to run out, you just push a button, and you can collect it from your local pharmacy.

 Instead, I have to email ahead, get a long bus ride to the hospital, and wait for one and a half hours to pick it up.
+Oh, and  they're only open during working hours.

 ## Lu or Luke